What is Free Body Diagram : Definition with examples

 Figure :1

-Why free body diagram is used?
+Why is a free-body diagram used?

 • To find out forces acting on a body